 Advertising managers oversee campaigns for companies that are meant to create interest in a product or service.
 Psychology graduates have an understanding of human behavior and persuasion, which can be useful in advertising research.
 Advertising research, which is the study of how to make effective ads, has some overlap with some areas of psychology.
 These include research methodology, survey design, and statistics (Cossuto, 2014).

 Sales representatives sell products and services that fit their customers’ needs.
-Salespeople often work with data, so a psychology major’s knowledge in statistics will be helpful.
-In addition, salespeople and psychologists share some common traits that can make them successful in the field.
+Salespeople often work with data, so a psychology major’s knowledge of statistics will be helpful.
+In addition, salespeople and those who finished a public relations degree share some common traits with psychologists that can make them successful in the field.
 These include building empathy, listening skills, communicating effectively, problem-solving skills, and emotional intelligence (Newfield, 2016).

 Management analysts take a look at organizational issues and make recommendations to drive business efficiency.
 They conduct interviews and on-site observations to come up with changes around an organization’s systems or processes.
 Management analysts can be part of a consulting company or work as self-employed individuals.